Art at southfield

 The emphasis on knowledge ensures that children understand the context of the artwork, as well as the artists that they are learning about and being inspired by.
 This enables links to other curriculum areas, including humanities, with children developing a considerable knowledge of individual artists, architects and designers, as well as famous art movements.
 Additionally, a focus on skills means that children are given opportunities to express their creative imagination, as well as practise and develop mastery in multi-media techniques including painting; drawing; printing; sculpting and pattern making.

-At Southfield Junior School, our art lessons are delivered by our art specialist and cover a range of topics including (but not limited to) caveman art, illustrations, portraits and perspective.
+At Southfield Junior School, we ensure the children develop and build on a range of skills across different mediums.
 The works of famous local, national and international artists are also explored to enhance the children’s learning.
 Typically, the children go through a three-part process over the space of a term to ensure that they acquire the skills and knowledge that is set out in our progression document.
 The three-part process is as follows:

 Preparation: children have the opportunity to look back and consolidate previously learnt skills.
 They then become fully immersed into their topic by looking at artists, architects and designers that are relevant to their project and explore relevant history and culture.
 The children spend time building a bank of knowledge that will assist in the design of their work and focus on vocabulary that is of importance to the topic.
 As children progress through the school, they are also equipped with the skills to engage with a detailed design brief.